drlinggg/Rubik-Cube/README.md

 3x3 rotatable model of rubik's cube that can be shuffled and solved by 6 step algorithm

-Installation instructions:
+# Installation instructions:

+## Windows

   - Download zip https://disk.yandex.ru/d/yRQBSVIuqJSFfQ
   - unzip in lib dir
-  - Make sure ur CMake is atleast 3.27
+  - build via cmake

-A short example:
+# A short example:

   https://youtu.be/6bWaojql_bY?si=bxfw6jH2gpzUFyPI
   - wasd-camera